Manufacturer Part Number [Updated 2021]

 Go Beyond Listing MPN In the Optional Field

 If you’ve got MPN-applicable merchandise, including that detail is great, but you can still go further and get more out of it.

-- First and foremost, double check that you’re listing your MPN correctly.
+- First and foremost, double-check that you’re listing your MPN correctly.
 The confusion here undoes all of the good of using the MPN in the first place.

-Using Manufacturer Part Number Eliminates Guesswork
+Using the Manufacturer Part Number Eliminates Guesswork

 Example: I was searching for a replacement wheel cap cover for a 2016 VW Jetta Sport 1.8.
 My initial search was done without knowing the part number and it led me to some totally irrelevant results.
 Adding my vehicle to my Amazon Garage helped, but even then I was seeing parts that I knew were not compatible.

 I had to do a search, but which search terms should I use?
 “VW wheel cap cover”?
 “Volkswagen hubcap emblem”?
 Wait, why are Toyota parts showing up as matches now?
 No, I am not looking for sport floor mats.
 (Sellers can solve this search-verbiage problem with a tool like Seller Labs Pro, which tells you the exact words that shoppers are using to search and how to use those as your listing keywords.)

 Finally, I got to what I thought what the right part but I wasn’t entirely sure.
 I didn’t want to order the wrong item and have to deal with a return, so I found the part number from an PDF technical manual online.

 Then I was able to search using the precise Manufacturer Part Number, get an immediate perfect match, and order the part I needed.
 And the seller got the sale.
 MPN, FTW.